vojtechruz/vojtechruzicka-blog/src/posts/jshell/index.md

 Exceptions
 ----------
-The good new is that JShell handles exceptions well.
+The good news is that JShell handles exceptions well.
 Whenever an exception occurs, JShell catches it, prints it and your session is not terminated.
 What's cool is that unlike in regular Java, it does not force you to handle checked exceptions, which removes a lot of try-catch boilerplate.

 Saving and loading your work
 ----------------------------
 When you work with JShell in more complicated use cases, it is often handy to be able to save your work and to continue later.
 Or to simply save your session for future reference.
-The good news is that JShell supports saving and loading sessions using `/save` and `/open commands`:
+Fortunately JShell supports saving and loading sessions using `/save` and `/open commands`:

 ```jshelllanguage
 jshell> /save myfile.jsh